awgrover/xod_lib/README.md

 Bank-Select and Program-Change
 ### awgrover/x-midi/control-change
 Set the values, sends the control change on pulse ("send").
+### awgrover/x-midi/debug
+For this to work, it must fire first.
+Putting in the top-left helps.
+Sets baud to 115200 for debugging
 ### awgrover/x-midi/example-control-change
 Real simple examples
 ### awgrover/x-midi/example-program-change